IfiemiE/alx-higher_level_programming/0x00-python-hello_world/README.md

 0. a bash script to run a python program saved in $PYFILE
 1. a bash script to run a ptyhon program saved in $PYCODE
 2. a python script to print a string
+3. a python script to insert an integer number in a printed formatted string
-3. a python script to insert a number in a printed formatted string
+4. a python script to insert a float number to 2 significant figures in a printed formatted string